studio42/Virtuemart-2-Joomla-3-Bootstrap/README.md

 If you have always installed original virtuemart 2.0.20.b package, only to do is download and install this release and https://github.com/studio42/joomla-pdf-document-view/archive/master.zip
 Of course, use the Joomla installer to include all in your website.

+If you want better PDF, then look the full explain at http://studio42.github.io/joomla-pdf-document-view/index.html.
+But you have to update the original virtuemart with this repository to use another PDF class.

 Not all fix (but most) listed here are fixed
 -------------